 The santoku is a knife that originated in Japan in response to local market opportunities and demand, not with an eye for export markets in the twenty-first century.
 It’s a Japanese knife.

 Admittedly it didn’t exist before 1945.
 With post-war internationalization, factory farming, efficient transport systems, the widespread adoption of refrigeration and higher incomes, consumers in Japan began to eat far more meat and fish than previously and the most useful knife up to then (the nakiri) wasn’t very useful for those.
 The development of a short general-purpose kitchen knife for the home really was not that great a leap for knife makers in Japan looking for sales.

 "Santokus are cheap knives in Japan"

 Sure, there have been cheap products made in Japan in the last hundred years.
 And yes, you can drop in to a Japanese homeware centre tomorrow and pick up a functional fabricated santoku for the local equivalent of twenty bucks.
 You could probably get something made in China for two bucks if you look around.
-Or you put your name on a waiting list for a hand-forged masterpiece in tamahagane jewel steel for a couple of thousand dollars.
+Or, you put your name on a waiting list for a hand-forged masterpiece in tamahagane jewel steel for a couple of thousand dollars.

 Some santokus are cheap, some are anything but.
 This is Japan.
 There’s something for everyone.